taabindah/Filters/README.md

 Detects edges in the input image using the Sobel operator.
 It calculates the gradients in both the x and y directions for each pixel and computes the magnitude to identify edges.

 These filters can be used individually or in combination to achieve different visual effects and enhancements in images.

+#
+Kindly take note that the basic functionalities are part of the assignment starting code and are not original to me.
+The logic behind these filters is my work.
+Initial code: ©2020 Malan, David J. Malan/Harvard